 The five Elder Dragons have three different colors in their mana costs.
 Each of them cost 8 mana in total, 2 colorless, and 2 of each of “allied” color wedges - Blue-Black-Red, Black-Red-Green, White-Blue-Black, White-Blue-Green, and White-Red-Green.
 They each have 7 power and 7 toughness, flying, and an upkeep cost of one of each color in their mana costs.

 When choosing one of these five, you could only play cards in your deck that were either colorless, or were in the colors of the Dragon you chose as your general.
-This is the same rule used today, except that the more complex rule of “color identity” is now used.
+This is the same rule used today, except that the more complex rule of “color identity” is now used, and you can use any Legendary Creature you want instead.
 The official MTG Commander rules page explains these concepts the best.

 The White-Green-Blue Elder Dragon is not one of the more popular Dragon Commanders today.
 Arcades is very defensive, able to pump his own toughness by 1 for one White mana at a time.
 He also grants your untapped creatures +0/+2 as long as they are not attacking - for example, if they have vigilance they will not gain this bonus.

-Still, you can build a pretty fun deck that can outlast your opponents, pairing Arcades with big finishers like Rafiq of the Many and Dragonlord Dromoka.
+Still, you can build a pretty fun Arcades Sabboth EDH deck that can outlast your opponents, pairing Arcades with big finishers like Rafiq of the Many and Dragonlord Dromoka.
 Overall, though, Rafiq and the other White-Green-Blue Legends tend to just be better commanders.

 Rampage isn’t an ability you see anymore, and the +2/+2 bonus only applies when Chromium is blocked by two or more creatures.
 It does make him rather tricky to block, though.
 He’s a classic control finisher, and more people really should play with him, especially in the spirit of true Elder Dragon Highlander.

 Of course, today, you can use almost any Legendary Creature as your Commander.
-But it’s pretty cool to look back at the original five Legends that inspired Elder Dragon Highlander.
-Along with the five other Legendary Dragons introduced in Invasion, which offered the other five 3-color combinations, these Dragons were the inspiration for one of the most beloved ways to play Magic.
+But, it’s pretty cool to look back at the original five Legends that inspired Elder Dragon Highlander.
+Along with the five other Legendary Dragons introduced in Invasion, which offered the other five 3-color combinations, these Elder Dragons were the inspiration for one of the most beloved ways to play Magic the Gathering.